prack/php-rack/README.md

 Working and Shippable
 ---------------------

+* Prack_Logger: Adds a logger to the environment for downstream apps to use
 * Prack_Builder: Fluent interface for building middleware stacks in a domain
 * Prack_URLMap: Used by Builder to map middleware (stacks) to a URL endpoints
 * Prack\_Mock\_Request: Fake requests for testing
 * Prack\_Mock\_Response: Fake responses for testing, delegates some methods
 * Prack_RewindableInput: Adds rewindability to any stream
-* Prack_ShowExceptions: Catch uncaught exceptions and show them as pretty HTML with context.
+* Prack_ShowExceptions: Catches uncaught exceptions and show them as pretty HTML with context
 * Prack\_Utils\_HeaderHash: A case-insensitive, multiple-value supporting assoc array wrapper
 * Interfaces: MiddlewareApp